|

 on twigs lying in the garden whenever the temperature fell below 0 degree

 C. in the night." (p.
-472) He
+472) He made reference to the explanations

-1850.
-I originally assumed these were ice flowers but subsequently I
+these were ice flowers but subsequently I find others reporting this

-twigs.
+phenomena on rotten twigs.
 I have a separate web page on these ice formations,

 which are called Haareis, Kammeis,